ichenzhifan/generator-react-redux-kit/README.md

 Each component is a module and can be required using the [Webpack](http://webpack.github.io/) module system.
 [Webpack](http://webpack.github.io/) uses [Loaders](http://webpack.github.io/docs/loaders.html) which means you can also require CSS and a host of other file types.
 Read the [Webpack documentation](http://webpack.github.io/docs/home.html) to find out more.

 ## Contribute
+Besure to set up your PR to merge into the `develop` branch.

 Contributions are welcomed.
 When submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
 Submit the test alongside the fix.